 If the Hintertombs lie just below the Forbidden Woods, then the same is likely to be true for neighboring Hemwick.
 And like those woods, there probably at least were breaks in the earth giving those fringe Pthumerians passage to above ground.
 Their new insular community would then develop around the cult of their witch elders.
 It is the townswomen we see handling burial, armed with saws, sickles, butcher knives, and mallets for dissecting the corpses beforehand.
 These grave women mirror the witches, who still carry a special tool for scooping out eyes from their sockets — and are clearly well-practiced.
 The biggest difference is that the grave women’s work seems geared toward harvesting body parts in general, likely for the witches.
 Dungeon offerings confirm that certain body parts lure excited eye collectors to other parts of the labyrinth, so the witches presumably want such corpse parts to use in their own rituals — freakish ceremonies they perform every night according to a Famitsu article.
 This rather cavalier treatment of the dead benefits them in other ways, too.

-One of the special materials needed needed for Holy Grail ceremonies.
+One of the special materials needed needed for Holy Grail rituals.

 A portion of the holy men whom the Treatment Church sacrificed for the sake of its search.
 It is said that the ruins keepers express a peculiar excitement toward a holy man’s corpse odor.